UCdasec/CrossEM/README.md

 ## Reference
 When reporting results that use the dataset or code in this repository, please cite the paper below:

-Mabon Ninan, Evan Nimmo, Shane Reilly, Channing Smith, Wenhai Sun, Boyang Wang, and John M. Emmert.
-2024.
-"A Second Look at the Portability of Deep Learning Side-Channel Attacks over EM Traces".The 27th International Symposium on Research in Attacks, Intrusions and Defenses (RAID 2024), Padua (Italy)
+Mabon Ninan, Evan Nimmo, Shane Reilly, Channing Smith, Wenhai Sun, Boyang Wang, and John M. Emmert, "A Second Look at the Portability of Deep Learning Side-Channel Attacks over EM Traces," The 27th International Symposium on Research in Attacks, Intrusions and Defenses (**RAID 2024**), Padua, Italy, Sept.
+30 -- Oct.
+2, 2024

 ## Requirements